 - If you’re a coffee drinker, bring a French Press.
 Heat the water on the fire/camp stove and pour over your pre-ground organic coffee beans.
 No electricity needed. #classy

-MEAL IDEAS - Do you guys know Lauren Deaton, one of Nutritional Wisdom’s Master Coaches, my partner in crime, and real-life moral compass?
+Do you guys know Lauren Deaton, one of Nutritional Wisdom’s Master Coaches, my partner in crime, and real-life moral compass?
 Well, she’s crazy and actually enjoys camping.
 Here are her words of wisdom:

 - “Foil Packs” are a tradition from my dad’s Boy Scout (can we still call it that!?) days.
-You take foil, fill it with chopped meat of your choice (I like steak) and chopped veggies such as peppers, onions (adds the flavor), potatoes, mushrooms, brussels, asparagus, cherry tomatoes, etc. Add oil and spices (see The Essentials) and double wrap it in foil so it has another layer covering the wrapped side.
+You take the foil, fill it with chopped meat of your choice (I like steak) and chopped veggies such as peppers, onions (adds the flavor), potatoes, mushrooms, Brussels, asparagus, cherry tomatoes, etc. Add oil and spices (see The Essentials) and double wrap it in foil so it has another layer covering the wrapped side.
 Throw it on the hot coals (NOT the flame) for about 15-25 min (gently turning ½ way through - don’t poke them or get too cocky.
 Poke a hole in it and you’re going hungry!) and open up a steaming packet of what I consider the most delicious meal on the planet.
 BONUS: if many people are going, everyone can make their own combo depending on what they like.
 Bring a Sharpie and put initials on the outside to keep it all straight!

 - Eggs with veggies and avocado toast.
 I toast the gluten-free bread on the camp stove - it takes all of 3 seconds each side and will catch fire, so have tongs in hand and don't burn your fingers!